Business tips

 3. When did Henry Ford make his first car?

 Ford built his first experimental vehicle, the Quadricycle, in 1896 in a small workshop behind his home.
 It had four bicycle wheels and a tiny gasoline engine, marking the beginning of his journey into automobile production.
+Ford drove his first automobile himself, showcasing its capabilities and attracting public attention.

 4. How did Henry Ford start his business?